Spectral Methods in Microeconomics: Social Influence

 \begin{fact} If the digraph of $M$ is strongly connected and aperiodic, opinions converge to a consensus, meaning that $\lim_{t \to \infty} x(t) = a \mathbf{1}$ for some $a \in V$, where $\mathbf{1}$ is the vector of ones.
 In this case, the consensus opinion $a$ is determined by the unique left eigenvector $c^\top \in \Delta_n$ of $M$ corresponding to the eigenvalue 1:

 \end{fact}

-The existence and uniqueness of the eigenvector $c$ follow from the Perron--Frobenius theorem.\footnote{Since the strictly positive vector $\bm{1}$ is a right eigenvector of $M$ with eigenvalue $1$, the theorem gives that $1$ is a largest eigenvalue of $M$ and comes with a left eigenvector $c^\top$.}
+Existence and uniqueness of $c$ follow from the Perron--Frobenius theorem.\footnote{Since the strictly positive vector $\bm{1}$ is a right eigenvector of $M$ with eigenvalue $1$, the theorem gives that $1$ is a largest eigenvalue of $M$ and comes with a left eigenvector $c^\top$.}

-Our characterization of consensus follows from the fact, familiar from the Markov chain perspective, that $\lim_{t \to \infty} M^t = \mathbf{1} c^\top$---see \cite[Ch.
+Our characterization of consensus follows from the fact that $\lim_{t \to \infty} M^t = \mathbf{1} c^\top$---see \cite[Ch.
 8]{meyer-book} for an excellent treatment.
 Indeed, $c^\top$ is simply the stationary distribution of the Markov chain associated with $M$.
-It is a fun exercise to establish that $x(t)$ converges to \emph{some} $a \in V$ by working directly with the DeGroot process $x(t) = M^t x(0)$, without appealing to any Markov chain results.\footnote{Nevertheless, the argument is likely to need the following elementary number-theoretic: $A$ is primitive (meaning that there is some such that $A^t$ has no entries equal to zero) if and only if its associated digraph is strongly connected and aperiodic.} The idea is that as long as disagreement remains in a strongly connected network, some agents must moderate their opinions in some bounded number of steps.
-This gives an alternative proof of the existence of $\lim_{t\to \infty} M^t$.

-Coming back to the substance of the model, the entries of $c$ can be interpreted as measures of agents' social influence, with $c_i$ representing the weight of agent $i$'s initial opinion in the long-run consensus.
-So while the local updating dynamics prescribe that an agent's opinion is the average of the ``five'' opinions in its neighborhood, the process ultimately leads a strongly connected network to share a consensus opinion that blends all initial opinions---with particular weights.
+The key intuition is that as long as disagreement remains in a strongly connected network, some agents must moderate their opinions within a bounded number of steps.
+The entries of $c$ can be interpreted as measures of agents' social influence, with $c_i$ representing the weight of agent $i$'s initial opinion in the long-run consensus.
+Whereas the one-step updating dynamics prescribe that an agent's opinion is the average of the opinions in its neighborhood, the process ultimately leads a strongly connected network to share a consensus opinion that blends all initial opinions---with particular weights.

 The weights satisfy \cref{eq:centrality}.
-In the DeGroot model, it is natural that the influences are eigenvector centralities: influence comes from being listened to, and is increasing in the listeners' influences.
-However, one need not have many connections to be highly central: some weight $M_{ij}$ from high-centrality nodes is enough.
-Note also that just as agents' \emph{opinions} in the DeGroot model are the averages of recent neighborhood opinions by assumption, agents' \emph{influences} end up having a related property: an agent is influential when that agent has influential in-neighbors.
+In the DeGroot model, it is natural that the influences are eigenvector centralities: influence comes from being listened to, and an agent is influential when that agent has influential in-neighbors.
+However, one need not have many connections to be highly central: even a single link from a high-centrality node can suffice.